This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Please Contact Us with any questions or comments.

-The expression of some microRNAs appears to be damaged or inhibited when cancerous cells are present in the body.
-Researchers found that the restoration of the function of these particular microRNA strands aid in cancer suppression, thus leading to a possible treatment option for cancers such as mesothelioma.
+The expression of some microRNAs in mesothelioma appears to be damaged.
+Researchers found that restoring the function of these particular microRNA strands aid in cancer suppression, which might lead to a possible treatment option for cancers such as mesothelioma.

 Although not all cancers are currently treatable with molecular therapy methods, these methods have been successfully used to treat several forms of cancer, including malignant mesothelioma.

 Since microRNA manipulation can have an inhibitory effect on cancer growth, gene manipulation therapy might be an option in the future.

 Hopefully, those diagnosed with malignant mesothelioma will have the opportunity to participate in clinical trial research, which will provide new drug therapy options.
 Patients with mesothelioma must consider participating in clinical trials to develop available treatment options further.Get Your FREE Mesothelioma Packet

 Page Medically Reviewed and Edited by Anne Courtney, AOCNP, DNP

 Anne Courtney has a Doctor of Nursing Practice degree and is an Advanced Oncology Certified Nurse Practitioner.
 She has years of oncology experience working with patients with malignant mesothelioma, as well as other types of cancer.
 Dr. Courtney currently works at University of Texas LIVESTRONG Cancer Institutes.